RealCaddish/trailBlogger/README.md

 - **Backup**: Click the "Backup" button to download a complete backup of your data
 - **Restore**: Use the backup file to restore your data on a new machine
 - **Export**: Your data is automatically saved locally and persists between sessions
+- **Import OSM Trails**: Add hiking trails from OpenStreetMap as "unhiked" trails to plan future hikes

 ## Features